khakhalin/Teaching/Intro_Neuroscience/neuro_syllabus_remote_2021.md

 * Can angels fly? - Fail, one can Google it in 1 sec
 * Why can angels fly? - Fail, too vague.
 I have no idea why you are surprised.
 * Can angels really fly?
-They are quite large, and their wings are also solid, but we don't have birds of this size on Earth, and also, where would the muscles that move their wings go?
+They are quite large, and their wings are also huge, but we don't have birds of this size on Earth, and also, where would the muscles that move these wings go?
 I mean, both aerodynamically and biomechanically, can they really fly?
-And if not, can they glide at least? - That's a win, as the person clearly did some homework, thought about it, and share enough of their reasoning for me to understand their question.
+And if not, can they glide at least? - That's a win, as the person clearly did some homework, thought about it, and shared enough of their reasoning for me to understand their question.

 # Grading